dehesa/SwiftUI/README.md

     -   [View preferences (regular)](https://swiftui-lab.com/communicating-with-the-view-tree-part-1) discuss what SwiftUI view preferences are and how to use them.
     -   [View preferences (anchored)](https://swiftui-lab.com/communicating-with-the-view-tree-part-2) discuss what the _anchor preferences_ are and how to use them.
     -   [View preferences (nested views)](https://swiftui-lab.com/communicating-with-the-view-tree-part-3) provides an example of a complex view using view preferences.
+    -   [ScrollView (pull to refresh)](https://swiftui-lab.com/scrollview-pull-to-refresh) provides an implementation of pull-to-refresh not yet included in standard SwiftUI.